MCG-NJU/MOC-Detector/readme/Evaluation.md

 <br/>

-If you want to run on JHMDB dataset, please add `--dataset hmdb --split 1 --hm_fusion_rgb` for split 1.
+If you want to run on JHMDB dataset, please add `--dataset hmdb --split 1 --hm_fusion_rgb 0.4` for split 1.

 After inference, you will get detection results in `$INFERENCE_DIR`.